top of page

-First off, let me start by saying there was a point in time where I was extremely "scared" to teach/coach this event.
-I knew nothing about it, and thus didn't allow myself to get fully invested in it.
+First off, let me start by saying there was a point in time when I was extremely "scared" to coach this event.
+I knew nothing about it and avoided getting fully invested due to fear and a lack of knowledge.
 If this is you (coach or athlete) please get to know this jump!!

 The Hop Phase

-The phases that follow the hop (the step and jump) are important in their own right, but if an athlete cannot perform the hop phase correctly the rest of the triple jump is most likely going to fail to live up to potential.
+The phases that follow the hop (the step and jump) are important in their own right, but if an athlete cannot perform the hop phase correctly the rest of the triple jump is most likely going to fall short of its potential.

 The Step Phase